rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 ## Acknowledgements

-Parts of the code are inspired by Hagiwo's and Quinienl's [LittleBen](https://github.com/Quinienl/LittleBen-Firmware) code.
+Parts of the code are inspired by Hagiwo code, Quinienl's [LittleBen](https://github.com/Quinienl/LittleBen-Firmware) and Pamela's Workout.
 Thanks for the inspiration!

 ## License